subhiksha-kodi/SVM-AND-DECISION-TREE-TASKS---STUDENT-PASS-OR-FAIL/README.md

 ---

 ## 📝 Future Enhancements
-- Add more features (assignments, quiz scores, etc.)
+- Add more features (assignment marks, quiz scores, etc.)
-- Compare with other ML models (Logistic Regression, Random Forest, SVM)
+- Compare performance with other ML models (Logistic Regression, Random Forest, SVM)
-- Improve explainability with SHAP values
+- Improve interpretability using SHAP values
-- Enhance UI with interactive charts in Streamlit
+- Enhance UI with more interactive plots in Streamlit

 ---